Tohono Oʼodham: Cultural revitalization

-The cultural resources of the Tohono Oʼodham are threatened—particularly the language—but are stronger than those of many other aboriginal groups in the United States.
+The cultural resources of the Tohono O'odham are threatened—particularly the language—but are stronger than those of many other aboriginal groups in the US.

-Every February the nation holds the annual Sells Rodeo and Parade in its capital.
-Sells District rodeo has been an annual event since being founded in 1938.
+Every February the nation holds the Sells Rodeo and Parade in its capital.
+The rodeo has been an annual event since 1938.
 It celebrates traditional frontier skills of riding and managing cattle.

-In the visual arts, Michael Chiago and the late Leonard Chana gained widespread recognition for their paintings and drawings of traditional Oʼodham activities and scenes.
+In the visual arts, Michael Chiago and Leonard Chana gained widespread recognition for their paintings and drawings of traditional O'odham activities and scenes.
 Chiago has exhibited at the Heard Museum and has contributed cover art to Arizona Highways magazine and University of Arizona Press books.
-Chana illustrated books by Tucson writer Byrd Baylor and created murals for Tohono Oʼodham Nation buildings.
+Chana illustrated books by Tucson writer Byrd Baylor and created murals for Tohono O'odham Nation buildings.

 In 2004, the Heard Museum awarded Danny Lopez its first heritage award, recognizing his lifelong work sustaining the desert people's way of life.
-At the National Museum for the American Indian (NMAI), the Tohono Oʼodham were represented in the founding exhibition and Lopez blessed the exhibit.
+At the National Museum for the American Indian (NMAI), the Tohono O'odham were represented in the founding exhibition and Lopez blessed the exhibit.